-1.2 All observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice .
+1.4 All observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice .

 1.6 Assumptions and Factors Influencing the Data:

-1.4.1 The stress relief is assumed to be an elastic, reversible process.
+1.6.1 The stress relief is assumed to be an elastic, reversible process.
 In nonhomogeneous or highly fractured materials, this may not be completely true.

-1.4.2 The equations assume that the rock mass is isotropic and homogeneous.
+1.6.2 The equations assume that the rock mass is isotropic and homogeneous.
 Anisotropic effects may be estimated by testing in different orientations.

-1.5 The values stated in inch-pound units are to be regarded as standard.
+1.7 Units—The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.
 Add if appropriate, “Reporting of test results in units other than inch-pounds shall not be regarded as nonconformance with this standard.”

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory requirements prior to use.
+1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.